All Episodes

 Obama cares what Hugo Chavez thinks.

-Anyway, these statements range from June 3rd, 2007 all the way up to uh November 16, 2008.
+Anyway, these statements range from June 3rd, 2007, all the way up to November 16, 2008.

-Uh they were in debates, 60 minutes appearances, so you can hear how important it was.
+So you can hear how important it was.

 And now we can't close it.

-The Obama administration, Obama himself has already claimed these guys are gonna be guilty, they're gonna be convicted, they're gonna be put to death.
+The Obama administration, Obama himself, has already claimed these guys are going to be guilty.

 And the militant Islamist world is going to look at that as a rigged system.

-This is gonna clean up our image.
+This is going to clean up our image.

 A lot of people aren't going to be happy about it, particularly out there on the left.

-It must have killed them to report this.
+CNN, CNN, it must have killed them to report this.

-Six in ten Americans favor at sixty percent.
+Six in 10 Americans favor at 60%.

-Sixty percent of Americans favor a ban on the use of federal money for abortion, according to a new poll.
+60% of Americans favor a ban on the use of federal money for abortion, according to a new poll.

-God just had to kill them to report that.
+Gossi has had to kill them to report that.

 Can you imagine?

-But of course it doesn't matter what we think, because the final health care bill will fund abortions.
+But of course, it doesn't matter what we think because the final health care bill will fund abortions.

 It won't pass if it doesn't.

-All it needs is Democrat votes, and if it does.
+All it needs is Democrat votes.

 You mean in the Senate?

-What it if if it doesn't have federally funded abortions in the House, it doesn't have a prayer.
+If it doesn't have federally funded abortions in the House, it doesn't have a prayer.

-You gotta take it out.
+You got to take it out.

 And Stupak said, Whoa, wait, wait a minute.

-Wait a minute, Axelrod, you're not a legislator.
+Wait a minute, Axelrod.

-But the Senate uh uh no.
+But the Senate no.

-It's not gonna pass if it's in there, and it's not gonna pass if it is in there.
+So either way they go, it's not going to pass if it's in there, and it's not going to pass if it is in there.

 Reconciliation.

-There's a fascinating story of Fortune magazine today about Fat cat pay then and now.
+There's a fascinating story of Fortune magazine today about fat cat pay, then and now.

 When it comes to public outrage over executive compensation, history does not repeat itself, but it might just rhyme.